The 10 Best Video Monetization Platforms in 2026

 A great way to monetize video content is to build a branded VOD video streaming platform.

-A VOD delivery platform is a media distribution system that hosts and shares content online.
-In other words, this is reserved internet property where visitors can gain direct access to your content.
+Our VOD hosting platform is a media distribution system that hosts and shares content online.
+In other words, it’s a reserved internet property where visitors can directly access your content.

-It requires a fast and easy website to navigate, where content can be delivered to almost any device.
+It requires a fast and easy-to-navigate website, where content can be delivered to almost any device.
 The strengths of having your own online video platform are setting your own prices, maintaining content distribution control, and adjusting your video marketing strategy based on user feedback and market demand.

 However, the biggest advantage of building a VOD platform is that you have full control over the viewing experience and the monetization as well.

-If you have not already, consider adding a paywall to charge users for access to your existing VOD library.
+If you haven’t already, consider adding a paywall to charge users for access to your existing VOD library.
 Subscription models are an ideal way to get started with video monetization.
-Then, once the content is created, you can keep adding to your library and building your brand.
+Once the content is created, you can keep adding to your library and building your brand.

 As your following continues to grow, so do your earnings.
 As a result, even a small (but dedicated) audience can generate substantial income.